 If curb appeal is important to you, they aren’t the sexiest, but again, what’s more important?
 As long as your home doesn’t look like a prison or haunted house, you’ll survive.

-Here at The Men With Tools Home Remodeling, we proudly carry Soft-Lite windows, which is one of the best vinyl replacement windows on the market, and unlike other manufacturers, Soft-Lite carries an easy-to-understand lifetime warranty.
+Here at The Men With Tools Home Remodeling, we proudly carry the best vinyl replacement windows on the market, and unlike other manufacturers, ours carries an easy-to-understand lifetime warranty.

 Wood Windows Pros and Cons